Dart-Code/Website/_docs/commands.md

 ## Flutter: New Project

-This command simplifies creation of new Flutter projects.
+This command simplifies the creation of new Flutter projects.
 You will be asked for a name for your project and a folder to create it in.
 The folder will be created and opened automatically and all required files created automatically.
 A notification will appear once the creation process is complete and your project is ready to run.

 For more information on getting started with your first app, see the [Get Started: Test Drive](https://flutter.io/get-started/test-drive/#vscode) section of the Flutter website.